mm/heartbridge/README.md

 ### Shortcuts data format

-This wasn't trivial to me, so I figured I'd write a quick bit on how the Health data is pulled using Shortcuts to begin with.
 The shortcut uses the "Find All Health Samples where" action:

 ![A screenshot of the "Find All Health Samples where" action](https://raw.githubusercontent.com/mm/heartbridge/master/img/find_action.jpeg)